philc/book-notes/business/zero to one - peter thiel.md

 * All failed businesses are alike in that they failed to escape competition.
 * A valuable company creates lots of value in the world in dollars (X), but also captures it (Y).
-  * Airlines vs. Google: both delivered huge value, but Google captured much more of the value it created (has a larger Y).
+  * Airlines vs. Google: both delivered huge value, but Google captured much more of the value it created (it has a larger Y).
 * A good monopoly: a company so good that no other firm can offer a close substitute.
   * This definition excludes anti-competitive bullies, and state-sponsored companies.
 * Businesses are closer to the extremes (monopolies vs. fully arbitraged by competitors) than we typically perceive.
-  * This is because no company wants to be perceived as a monopoly (to avoid antitrust), or perceived as a commodity.
+This is because no company wants to be perceived as a monopoly (to avoid antitrust), or perceived as a commodity.
 * Monopoly lies: redefining their core market to be much larger, to appear less dominant.
 * Competitive lies: define a market unrealistically narrowly, to have a viable path to dominance.
 * "Non-monopolies exaggerate their distinction by defining their market as the intersection of